michabay05/trading-bot/README.md

 ## Features
 - Historical data downloader
 - Candle replayer (with a modifiable replay time factor)
-- A variety of Indicators such as SMA, EMA, RSI, MACD, BBANDS
+- A variety of Indicators such as SMA, EMA, RSI
 - Strategy implementation system

 ## Resource used